Andrea Chénier: Act 2

 Bersi, now a merveilleuse, chats with an incroyable.
 She asks him if he is a spy for Robespierre, but he says that he is a mere "observer of the public spirit".
 Bersi asserts she has nothing to hide as "a child of the Revolution".

 A tumbrel passes, bearing condemned prisoners to the guillotine, mocked by the crowd.
 Bersi leaves.
 The Incroyable notes that she was with a blonde woman he is looking for; he also notes that Chénier is at a nearby table waiting nervously and that Bersi had made signs at him.

 Chénier's friend Roucher enters.
 He reminds Chénier that he is under suspicion for his association with disgraced General Dumoriez and urges him to flee.
 He offers Chénier a false passport.
 Chénier refuses: his destiny is love; he has been waiting for a mysterious woman who has sent him letters.
 Roucher sees the last letter, and dismisses it as from a prostitute and he warns Chénier that love is dangerous during the Révolution.
 He persuades Chénier to take the passport.

 A procession of revolutionary leaders passes, including Robespierre and Gérard, who enters the café.
 The Incroyable reports to him about Bersi and the possible connection with the blonde, whom Gérard has been seeking, saying that she will come to the café that night.
 Bersi returns, and pleads with Roucher to keep Chénier there.
 She leaves for a dance with the Incroyable.
 Roucher persuades Chénier to leave, but Bersi, quickly returning, tells Chénier to wait for a woman called "Speranza" (Hope); all leave, except the Incroyable, who returns and hides.

 A hooded woman enters.
 It is "Speranza".
 She uncovers herself, and Chénier recognizes her as Maddalena de Coigny.
 The Incroyable leaves to tell Gérard.
 Despite the danger, Chénier and Maddalena proclaim their love in a passionate duet.

 As they prepare to leave, they are discovered by Gérard.
-Chénier sends Maddalena away with Roucher and wounds Gérard in a sword fight.
-Believing he is dying, Gérard warns Chénier to flee from the wrath of the public prosecutor Fouquier-Tinville, Chénier's enemy, and asks him to protect Maddalena.
-The Incroyable returns with soldiers and a crowd, but Gérard tells them that his assailant is unknown to him.
+Chénier sends Maddalena away with Roucher and wounds Gérard in a duel.
+Gérard warns Chénier to flee from the wrath of the public prosecutor Fouquier-Tinville and asks him to protect Maddalena.
+The Incroyable returns with soldiers and a crowd, but Gérard says that his assailant is unknown to him.
 All blame the Girondists.